Rolling Meadows Courthouse

 If the judge finds Probable Cause at the Preliminary Hearing, your case will be transferred to either Rooms 109 or 110 at the Rolling Meadows Courthouse.
 Room 109 and room 110 are the two felony trial courtrooms in Rolling Meadows.
-You're Rolling Meadows felony case will conclude in one of those two courtrooms.
+Your Rolling Meadows felony case will conclude in one of those two courtrooms.

 Rolling Meadows Misdemeanor Cases

 Experienced, Nationally-Recognized, Award-Winning Rolling Meadows Criminal Lawyer

 James Dimeas is a nationally-recognized, award-winning, Rolling Meadows criminal defense lawyer.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-James Dimeas has been recognized as a "Best Criminal Defense Lawyer in Chicago" by Expertise.
-James Dimeas has been named a "Best DUI Attorney."
-The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+James Dimeas was named as a "Best Criminal Defense Lawyer in Chicago" by Expertise.
+James Dimeas was named a "Best DUI Attorney."
+The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.